coachaac/capacitor-phone-locked-plugin/README.md

 # capacitor-phone-locked

-test if phone is protected by any means (code/paswordd ...)
+Test if phone is protected by any means (code/paswordd ...)

 ## Install